 The sub-fund's investments in asset-backed securities and mortgage-backed securities shall be limited to 20% of the sub-fund's net asset value.

-The sub-fund uses derivatives such as credit default swaps to implement corporate bond exposure.
+The sub-fund can use derivatives such as credit default swaps to implement corporate bond exposure.

-At least 51% of the sub-fund's net assets are invested in assets that comply with DWS standards in respect to environmental and social characteristics as well as good governance practices as detailed below.
+At least 51% of the sub-fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.